João MacDowell: Early works

-MacDowell was born in Brasilia, and started his professional career as leader and vocalist of the Brazilian cult band Tonton Macoute.
+MacDowell was born in Brasília, and started his professional career as leader and vocalist of the Brazilian cult band Tonton Macoute.
 The composer was in a couple of bands such as Antiperipleia and Sábado cedo não tem carne, with Brazilian artist Marcio Faraco on guitars, Cascão, from the band Detrito Federal, on drums, Pedro Hiena on bass, and the late Ric Novaes (DJ Mr. Spacely) on vocals.

 The band Tonton Macoute left a mark on a generation of artists in the capital of Brazil and further.
 They had a track record of independent radio hits.
 The songs "Electric Light" and "A pele" became instant radio hits, starting at Fluminense FM, and then at Rádio Cidade and Transamerica FM.
 This radio exposure led to a consistent following on their performances.
 They also made hits on radio stations across the country, many of these stations, such as Rádio Cidade and Transamérica, would normally refuse to play independent bands, which made their achievement quite a unique feat for the time.

 João Mac Dowell went on to work as a record producer and composer, working with such as Claudia Otero, Fabio Lobo, Little Quail and The Md Birds, Funk Fuckers and Rubao Sabino.
 He wrote soundtracks for films by Mauro Giuntinni, Katcha Donida, and others.
 In a peculiar practice, MacDowell would get different nicknames in different towns, adding to the number of identities that he has personified.
 He would also have local guests to his solo performances, often writing new material to suit the characteristics and different styles of the people he was interacting with.
 Over the years João MacDowell used a number of identities: Kau MacDowell, João Kahuna, jKau, João do Sertão, João do Mar, João do Mundo, Joãozinho das Candongas, Uncle Joey and his own name.